hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

     distribution's information is fully propagated throughout the Amazon CloudFront system.

-* `trusted_signers` - Nested attributes of active trusted signers, if the distribution is set up to serve private content with signed URLs
+* `trusted_signers` - List of nested attributes for active trusted signers, if the distribution is set up to serve private content with signed URLs
     * `enabled` - `true` if any of the AWS accounts listed as trusted signers have active CloudFront key pairs
-    * `items` - Nested attributes of each trusted signer
+    * `items` - List of nested attributes for each trusted signer
         * `aws_account_number` - AWS account ID or `self`
         * `key_pair_ids` - Set of active CloudFront key pairs associated with the signer account